LaxmanJonchhen12/To-Do-List-App/README.md

 # To-Do-List-App
-A simple to do list using html css an javascript
+A simple to do list using html css and javascript